MangoFalls/ARTICLES/004(Eng)_OptimizingTemplates.md

 We now know that carelessly introducing templates into a project can lead to significant compile-time slowdowns because of duplicate symbol definitions in different translation units.
 Fortunately, we have at least three ways to organize our use of templates to avoid this duplication.

+All the files for the projects presented in this article are available at the following link: https://github.com/MangoFalls/ARTICLES/tree/main/004_OptimizingTemplates

 # References

 - https://lugdunum3d.github.io/doc/guidelines.html